If you wish to take time off from the course you're currently enrolled in, you may be able to apply for a Leave of Absence.

 - You are not permitted to take this leave during the first six months of your course.
 Instead, you should apply to defer your offer.

 - You do not require a Leave of Absence after the census date has passed for any of the subjects you are enrolled in.
 Once the census date has passed for a subject, it is counted as part of your study load.
 Therefore, you can withdraw from all your subjects and still have them recorded as enrolled for that study period, and so do not require a Leave of Absence.
-However, you should apply for a Leave of Absence for the next half-year period if you plan on taking a longer break.
+If you withdraw from all subjects in a half year period after the census date, this will affect your academic progress and you may be required to attend an At Risk or Course Academic Progress Committee (CAPC) meeting.
+There are also other financial and academic consequences of withdrawing from subjects after their census date.
+For more information see subject withdrawal.
+If you plan on taking a longer break, you should apply for a Leave of Absence for the next half-year period.

 If you wish to take time off from your course but are ineligible for leave, book a course planning appointment at Stop 1 to discuss your options.